boulix3/avalanche-docs/docs/subnets/create-a-simple-vm-from-scratch-csharp.md

 ## Trying Out

 Let's try out our newly built VM.
 Run `dotnet avalanche run` to start our local network.
-We will now execute some `curl` commands to interact with the Json-RPC endpoint.
+We will now execute some `curl` commands to interact with the JSON-RPC endpoint.
 Our 5 nodes listen on ports `9650`, `9652`, `9654`, `9656`, and `9658`.
 In our examples, we will use various ports randomly to see that the nodes are well synchronized.